QuckQuack/FreeBSD-Unix-aeacus-variant/docs/compiling.md

 This reads `go.mod`/`go.sum` and downloads every dependency to your local module cache.
 It only needs to be run once per machine (or after `go.mod` changes) -- normal builds afterward reuse the cache.
-Note that this also downloads Windows-only dependencies (needed elsewhere in the module graph); that's expected and harmless for a FreeBSD build.
+Note that this also downloads Windows only dependencies (needed elsewhere in the module graph); that's expected and harmless for a FreeBSD build.

 ## Building